Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 Optionally you can place the three date transformation script steps into their own group with comments to make it simple for a colleague to follow everything you have done
 Let’s turn our attention to the `INT_RATE` column.
-The interest rate is likely to be a powerful predictive feature when modeling credit defaults but currently its store and as a string and seems to be missing values:
+The interest rate is likely to be a powerful predictive feature when modeling credit defaults but currently its stored as a string:

 * Click on the `+ADD A NEW STEP` button at the bottom of your script steps.
 * Select the `Find and Replace` processor either by looking in the `Strings` menu or using the search function.